AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 have other.
 This is a one-sided surface (a known unsuccessful attempt to

-color the "front" and "back" in one stroke
+color the "front" and "back" sides in

-"and vice versa.
+to" down "and vice versa.

-The given examples show that its
+The given examples show that to completely determine the nature of space are not enough its

 based, there are also more general manifolds with other topological